ychoy/mongoose/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*th

-Mongoose validates the structure and normalizes data that is persisted in Mongo.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->